jacob-8/sveltefirets/README.md

 ## Offline Persistence Considerations

-By design addDoc(), setDoc(), updateDoc(), and deleteDoc() return promises that are only resolved once changes are written to the server.
+By design Firebases' `addDoc`, `setDoc`, `updateDoc`, and `deleteDoc` methods return promises that resolve only once changes are written to the server and NOT the cache.
 If poor internet or no internet exists, these promises won't resolve.
-So in a use case where a user creates a new item and you await the addition of the item to the database before navigating to a page where that item can be edited further, nothing will happen and users will be left wondering what is broken with the site.
+So in a use case where a user with weak internet creates a new item and you write your code to await the addition of the item to the database before navigating to a page where that item can be edited further, nothing will happen and users will be left wondering what is broken with the site.
+You won't discover this in development because you have great internet!
+But it could plague you if you are unaware.
+This is why I've set up this library to also include the equivalent Firestore Lite helpers methods as seen in https://github.com/jacobbowdoin/sveltefirets/blob/main/src/lib/client/firestore-lite.ts#L49 - 'addOnline', 'setOnline', 'updateOnline', and 'deleteOnline'.

 Further information and useful tips on how to handle online/offline writes: https://stackoverflow.com/questions/47674341/firestore-offline-promise-handling/47676754